128technology/docs/docs/intro_installation_bootable_media.md

 ---
-title: Installing From ISO
+title: Installing From Bootable Media
-sidebar_label: Installing From ISO
+sidebar_label: Installing from Bootable Media
 ---

-## Installing from Bootable Media

-Before you begin, you must first [obtain a 128T ISO](intro_downloading_iso.md).
-If you are planning on using a bootable USB device, follow the instructions for [creating a bootable USB](intro_creating_bootable_usb.md).

-##### Creating a CDROM/DVD

-Rather than writing the ISO to a USB stick, it may be preferable on systems with an onboard optical drive to write the ISO to CD/DVD/BlueRay.
-There are many tools available on all of the major platforms to write ISOs to optical discs, suck as K3b, Disco, etc.
+This section assumes you have already created a bootable device, either a USB or CD/DVD/Blueray disk.
+Instructions for downloading and creating a bootable device are available in [Downloading a 128T ISO](intro_downloading_iso.md)and [Creating a Bootable USB](intro_creating_bootable_usb.md).

-#### BIOS Configuration
+### BIOS Configuration

 It may be necessary to change the target system’s BIOS settings to allow booting from removable media.
 Consult your hardware vendor’s documentation (or pay close attention to the messages displayed during the boot sequence!) to enter into the BIOS to validate that it will boot from USB/CD-ROM/DVD, as necessary.

 ![BIOS Screen](/img/intro_installation_bootable_media_bios.png)

+### Installing the ISO

 After imaging the ISO onto removable media, insert it into the target machine and power it on.

-### Installing the ISO

 #### Choose the Installation Type

-Upon boot, you are prompted with the following screen:
+Upon boot, you are prompted with the following screen for the Linux installation:

 ![Boot Screen](/img/intro_installation_bootable_media_boot.png)